 Before the long downward spiral that ended with Amy Winehouse’s death, the British chanteuse channeled her love of soul and jazz into an eclectic form of pop that resonated with countless people.
-But while the world adored songs like “Rehab,” that smash hit also hinted at her very real struggles with substance abuse.
-Ultimately, her demons got the better of her and on July 23, 2011, Amy Winehouse died of alcohol poisoning in her London home at just 27.
+While the world adored songs like “Rehab,” that smash hit also hinted at her very real struggles with substance abuse.
+Ultimately, her demons got the better of her and on July 23, 2011, Amy Winehouse died of alcohol poisoning in her London home at just 27 years old.

 Though people around the globe mourned this sudden loss, few — especially those who knew her best — were surprised.
 In the end, the story of how Amy Winehouse died was tragically foreshadowed by the way she lived.

 “Rehab” may have set off some alarm bells in 2006, but the warning signs soon became starker in the public eye.
 As the spotlight of fame grew harsher, so did Winehouse’s reliance on drugs to quiet the noise.
 Meanwhile, the paparazzi documented her every move — as she and her husband Blake Fielder-Civil were plastered across magazines with abandon.